 The available damages may include:

-At DeMayo Law Offices, LLP, we understand the devastating effects of a car accident.
+At DeMayo Law Offices, Your North Carolina Law Firm™, we understand the devastating effects of a car accident.
 We have the resources and experience to hold people accountable for their careless actions.
-When you hire our North Carolina car accident attorneys, we’ll fight assertively for the justice and compensation you deserve.
+When you hire our drugged driving attorneys, we’ll fight assertively for the justice and compensation you deserve.

 Our team is available 24/7.
 You can depend on us to be there for you when you need us.
 We care about the clients we work with and always make them a priority.
 We’ll provide the legal support and guidance you need during this overwhelming experience.

-If you were the victim of a drugged driver car accident in North Carolina, call (877) 333-1000 to learn more about how we can help you.
+If you were the victim of a drugged driver car accident in North or South Carolina, call (877) 333-1000 to learn more about how we can help you.